MarcusGNS/Terraform-Project/README.md

 ![Project_002](phonebook.png)

-- Your company has recently started a project that aims to serve as phonebook web application.
+- The company has recently started a project that aims to serve as phonebook web application.
 You and your colleagues have started to work on the project.
 Your teammates have developed the UI part the project as shown in the template folder and develop the coding part and they need your help to deploying the app in development environment.

 - As a first step, you need to write program that creates a phonebook, adds requested contacts to the phonebook, finds and removes the contacts from the phonebook.